 for the sauce

-1 tsp Earth Balance
+- 1 tsp Earth Balance

-2 garlic cloves, minced
+- 2 garlic cloves, minced

-2 TB coconut cream (skim it off the top part of the can)
+- 2 TB coconut cream (skim it off the top part of the can)

-4 TB homemade stock or Imagine brand No Chicken broth
+- 4 TB homemade stock or Imagine brand No Chicken broth

-1/8 tsp smoked paprika
+- 1/8 tsp smoked paprika

-2 king oyster mushroom stems, sliced and soaked in water for 20 minutes
+- 2 king oyster mushroom stems, sliced and soaked in water for 20 minutes

 - 1 TB oil

-6-8 slices of tempeh bacon
+- 6-8 slices of tempeh bacon

-fresh cracked pepper
+- fresh cracked pepper

-To make the sauce, melt the vegan butter in a large saute pan over medium-low heat.
+- Melt the vegan butter in a large saute pan over medium-low heat.
 Add in the garlic and allow to soften for about 30 seconds.
 Add in the coconut cream and saute for about a minute.
 Turn the heat up to medium and add in the broth.
 Allow to sizzle for a minute or two, then whisk in the paprika.
 Remove from the heat and transfer the sauce to another bowl.

-Return the pan to the stove and allow it to heat for about a minute over medium heat.
+- Return the pan to the stove and allow it to heat for about a minute over medium heat.
 Add in a little olive oil or vegan butter, then very carefully place the mushrooms into the pan.
 (Since they contain water, they will sputter once they hit the heat.)
 Place a lid over the top and allow the mushrooms to cook for about 3-4 minutes on each side, or until they are slightly brown on top.
 Remove from the heat and transfer to another plate to cool.In the same saute pan, add a little more oil if the pan is dry, then add in the tempeh strips.
 Allow to cook on each side for 4-5 minutes, checking them occasionally to ensure they do not burn.
 Once they are almost done, add a few dashes of liquid smoke, then allow it to sizzle, then remove from the heat.

-To assemble them, wrap a piece of tempeh around the scallop so both end slightly overlap each other.
+- Wrap a piece of tempeh around the scallop so both end slightly overlap each other.
 Cut off any excess, then spear with a toothpick.
 Spoon an little of the sauce over the top and serve immediately.